English for Speakers of Other Languages

 At every equipment session there are Locomotion, Balance, Fitness and Eye/Hand-Eye/Foot Co-ordination activities.

-The classroom teacher takes each session, but parent support is needed to get the best out of the programme.
+A community teacher takes each session, but parent support is needed to get the best out of the programme.

 Transition to School